sfelix-martins/json-exception-handler/README.md

 # Laravel Json Exception Handler

-Add methods to your `App\Exceptions\Handler` to treat json responses.
+Adds methods to your `App\Exceptions\Handler` to treat json responses.
-It is most useful if you is building APIs!
+It is most useful if you are building APIs!

 ## Features